CelerData/terraform-provider-celerdatabyoc/docs/resources/elastic_cluster.md

 - `compute_node_count`: The number of compute nodes in the cluster.
 Valid values: any non-zero positive integer.
 Default value: `3`.

-- `compute_node_ebs_disk_number`: (Forces new resource) The number of disks for each computer node.
+- `compute_node_ebs_disk_number`: (Forces new resource) The number of disks for each compute node.
 Valid values: [1,24].
 Default value: `2`.
 This parameter only takes effect when using EBS-backed instance type.

-- `compute_node_ebs_disk_per_size`: The size per disk for each computer node.
+- `compute_node_ebs_disk_per_size`: The size per disk for each compute node.
 Unit: GB.
 Maximum value: `16000`.
 Default value: `100`.
 You can only increase the value of this parameter, and the time interval between two value changes must be greater than 6 hours.
 This parameter only takes effect when using EBS-backed instance type.

 ~> When using an EBS-backed instance type, you can use the `compute_node_ebs_disk_number` and `compute_node_ebs_disk_per_size` arguments to specify the disk space.
 The total disk space provisioned to a cluster is equal to `compute_node_ebs_disk_number` * `compute_node_ebs_disk_per_size`.